rust-lang/book/second-edition/nostarch/chapter13.md

 Recall that the purpose of the `search` function is to return all lines in `contents` that contain the `query`.
-Similar to the `filter` example in Listing 13-19, we can use the `filter` adaptor to keep only the lines that `line.contains(query)` returns true for.
+Similar to the `filter` example in Listing 13-19, this code uses the `filter` adaptor to keep only the lines that `line.contains(query)` returns `true` for.
 We then collect the matching lines into another vector with `collect`.
 Much simpler!
 Feel free to make the same change to use iterator methods in the `search_case_insensitive` function as well.